algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 #### ➭ 3.
 GitHub Issues

 GitHub Issues serves as an integrated issue-tracking tool, facilitating the creation and management of issues while enabling assignment to team members.
 Primarily, Quality Assurance is responsible for generating GitHub Issues for every problem identified within the product. \
-Moreover, multiples templates have been created by our team to simplifies the QA job as well as the developers' and the users' one.
+Moreover, multiple templates have been created by our team to simplify the jobs of the QA as well as the developers and the users.
 These templates are the following: Bug Report, Document Issue. \
-Bug report will have its part hereunder. \
+Bug reports will be mentioned hereunder.

 Document Issue template can be found here: ![documentIssue.png](https://github.com/algosup/2023-2024-project-4-sportshield-team-8/blob/Documents/documents/qualityAssurance/img/documentIssue.png)